 Local food and drink producers in Hertfordshire

 The benefits of buying local are many - minimal transport miles, super-fresh produce and support for businesses in the community to name just a few.
-In celebration of British Food Fortnight from September 21 to October 6, we've selected some of the best producers growing, brewing and raising fabulous food and drink in Herts.
+In celebration of our county's producers, we've selected some of the best producers growing, brewing and raising fabulous food and drink in Herts.
 Almost all can be visited, so you can experience the creative process first-hand.

 In the face of the tough economics of the agricultural industry at the time, Bridget Borlase - who comes from a long line of beef farmers - created her business in 2005 on 900-acre Sacombe Hill Farm supplying top quality beef to the public and restaurants.
 With master butchers at its three outlets, and a dedication to handling everything aspect of the beef production themselves, many Herts chefs swear by the farm's produce.